Page Content Portlet

 Residential & Commercial Property Returns

 A residential or commercial real estate property return is not required.
 A property return is not an appeal of value and is helpful in limited circumstances.
 If your property has changed significantly in the prior year and our office may not be aware, you may want to file a return.
 An example of a significant change may include renovations or substantial damage that occurred during the previous calendar year.File a Residential or Commercial Real Property Return electronically

 Personal Property Returns

-It’s time to file your 2018 Personal Property Return.
 If you own a business with furniture, fixtures, machinery, equipment and/or inventory, an aircraft, or a boat and/or motor as of January 1, you must file a property return by April 1.
 You are responsible for reporting all taxable personal property or penalties will be assessed.

-For 2018, you will need to provide your personal property returns and Freeport applications to Gwinnett County either by mail or physical delivery to:
+You will need to provide your personal property returns and Freeport applications to Gwinnett County either by mail or physical delivery to:

 Gwinnett County Assessors’ Office